liam-wiltshire/talks/machinelearning/content.md

 class: content-even

-# Per-Store Chargeback Detection
+# Per-Store Detection

 - We created a custom test dataset for a single large store
  - For 2018 the store had 1,144 chargebacks, so we quadruple sampled those and took 5,000 'good' payments
 - We then ran the same test (100 random chargebacks, 100 random 'good' payments from 2017):

+???

+- We started off with per-store detection to test our our theory
+- We're still using k-NN, however this time we built a training dataset just using one large store.

 ---

 class: content-even

-# Per-Store Chargeback Detection
+# Per-Store Detection
 - Total Rows: 200
 - Not Fraud: 60
 - False Positives 40